pivotal/docs-tap/scc/gitops-vs-regops.md

 ### Authentication

-Regardless of how the supply chains have been configured, as long as pushing to Git is configured (via repository prefix or repository name as mentioned before), credentials for the remote provider (e.g., GitHub) must be provided through a Kubernetes Secret in the same namespace as the Workload (attached to the Workload ServiceAccount).
+Regardless of how the supply chains have been configured, as long as pushing to Git is configured by means of repository prefix or repository name, credentials for the remote provider (for example, GitHub) must be provided through a Kubernetes secret in the same namespace as the workload (attached to the workload ServiceAccount).

-Because the operation of pushing requires elevated permissions, this is true regardless if the repository is public or private.
+Because the operation of pushing requires elevated permissions, this is true whether the repository is public or private.

 #### HTTP(S) Basic-auth / Token-based authentication